osu-crypto/libOTe/AUDIT.md

 - Five sequential `k = 2^18` single-block encodes averaged 62.4 ms before and
   61.3 ms after the change.
 The difference is within run-to-run noise; no slowdown was observed.

+## AUD-209: Stationary correlated OT reset only the sender's encoder state

+Status: fixed

+Affected code:

+- Silent correlated-OT output wrapper with stationary noise.
+- Every compression mode when reused through that wrapper, including QC.

+Concern:

+After copying correlated OT output, the sender unconditionally cleared its configuration while the receiver cleared only regular-noise state.
+On a second stationary expansion, the sender therefore reconfigured and restarted from the initial code seed while the receiver retained its configuration and advanced code seed.

+Impact:

+The parties compressed their second stationary correlation with different matrices.
+The resulting outputs did not satisfy the requested correlation.
+The random-OT wrapper already retained stationary state symmetrically and was not affected.

+Resolution:

+The correlated sender wrapper now follows the same lifecycle rule as both random-OT wrappers: regular PPRF state is cleared after use, while stationary state and its advanced code seed are retained.
+Fresh base correlations are still required and consumed for every expansion.

+Verification:

+- The QC integration test performs two consecutive stationary correlated-OT expansions with the same sender, receiver, and delta, replenishing base correlations between expansions and checking every output correlation.